 Severe Weather Procedures

 The City of Richmond has a city-wide warning system for severe weather.
-Outdoor sirens will sound when a tornado has been reported within the area (sirens are only designed to be heard outdoors and occupants of buildings should rely on them as their primary weather warning).
+Outdoor sirens will sound when a tornado has been reported within the area (sirens are only designed to be heard outdoors and occupants of buildings should NOT rely on them as their primary weather warning).

 Severe weather includes severe thunderstorms, high winds, large hail or tornados.
 Severe weather watches and warnings are issued by the National Weather Service.